panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 [Try the demo.](https://codesandbox.io/s/destructuring-rest-dynamic-m4jgf)

-`const { [name]: removedProperty, ...employeeRest } = employee` let's you the same way remove a property with dynamica name, and collect the reamined properties into `employeeRest` object.
+`const { [name]: removedProperty, ...employeeRest } = employee` let's you remove a property with dynamic name by collecting the properties, but removed one, into `employeeRest` object.

 What's interesting is that you can remove multiple properties at once using the destructuring and rest syntax: